 Transfer students: Students who transfer to WP as juniors will apply to their Honors Track in their second semester but should begin taking track courses in their first semester.
-Students who transfer as freshmen or sophomores should follow the schedule above.
+Students who transfer as first-year students or sophomores should follow the schedule above.